- Alcester Office +44 (0)1789 765522

 This year, A-level and GCSE exams have been cancelled due to the disruption and safety concerns of Covid-19.
 In their place, the Department of Education has confirmed that grades will be assessed and decided by the student’s teachers.
 This has been done to assure students that they will still receive a grade which is based on their ability.
 Importantly, it’s been made clear that a student’s grade will be based only on the work they have done and wouldn’t consider any work they have missed.

-When it comes time to assess the student’s grades, the teachers should use a wide range of evidence to make their decision.
+When it comes time to assess the student’s grades, the teachers should have used a wide range of evidence to make their decision.
 This could include mock exams, coursework and other work completed as part of a student’s course, such as essays or in-class tests.
-The teachers will also be provided clear guidance by the Department of Education and exam boards will provide optional sets of questions for teachers to use to help them gather evidence.
-These will be a combination of published and unpublished questions and teachers will be able to select questions that reflect what they have taught their students.
+The teachers were provided clear guidance by the Department of Education and exam boards provided optional sets of questions for teachers to use to help them gather evidence.
+These were a combination of published and unpublished questions and teachers were able to select questions that reflect what they have taught their students.

 Students should also tell their teachers about any mitigating circumstances over the academic year which they think might affect their grade.
 This could include bereavement, financial hardship or physical and mental illness.
 The school will have discretion over whether to consider these circumstances, and so if a school believes that a student has suffered misfortune which has impacted their academic ability they may take that into account when coming to a decision.